jayeshpatil130/CSYE7245_BDIA/Final_Project/README.md

 3. This will get us the data in S3 bucket.
 4. Now we will have a Data in S3 bucket now run AWS gule scripts or open the glue job from AWS console to perform and classify the data and to create a etl workflow which will update our redshift datawarehouse.

+#### Aws Comprehend:
+1. In this repo we have python script for sentiment_analaysis we need to run that in order to get sentiment score of the scrapped data which will trigger the aws gule workflow to run the gule jobs which add the data in redshift data warehouse.

 #### AWS Forecast Setup:
 1. Sign in to the AWS Management Console and open the Amazon Forecast console.